 Vehicles Fund is for the purpose of replacing the vehicles in due course.
-During the year the Team purchased a fifth rescue vehicle at a cost of £5,500, funded by the Vehicles Fund.
-This was replenished from general funds and increased by £100,000 to £350,000 in anticipation of a vehicle upgrade programme commencing in 2022.
+During the year the Team purchased a sixth rescue vehicle at a cost of £94,753, funded by the Vehicles Fund.
+This was replenished from general funds to a decreased level of £300,000 from £350,000.

 Base Renewals Fund is to cover exceptional maintenance, upgrades and other capital expenditure in respect of Low Fold.
-During the year, the Team carried out some major repairs to the base, costing £2,208 (2020: £11,220 being fixed asset additions £2,035 and repairs £9,185).
-This was funded by the designated Base Renewals Fund, which was replenished from general funds and increased by a further £25,000 to £50,000.
+During the year, the Team carried out no major repairs to the base (2021: £2,208 repairs).

 Projects Fund is to support special projects including research and development, training for the benefit of mountain rescue, particularly in the Lake District, and other strategic activities.
-The Team have reduced this fund by £75,000, to £50,000, with a release back to general funds.
+The Team have increased this fund by £100,000, to £150,000, with a release from general funds.